-Characteristics: Home developments intended to serve a range of housing needs, from affordable to higher-end housing options.
-Nonresidential uses are limited to arterial roadways.
+Characteristics: Home developments intended to serve a range of housing needs, from affordable to higher end housing options arge, estate lots preserving Wylie's rural character and promoting new developments designed with the same rural character.
+Nonresidential uses are should be compatible with surrounding neighborhoods and in locations limited to arterial roadways.